-Points of note concerning modelled data:
+General points of note concerning modelled data and 2020 outputs:

-- 1. All surveys are subject to error.
+- All surveys are subject to error.
 This is because surveys are based on a sample and the sample may not (to a greater or lesser extent) reflect the behaviours or opinions of everyone that the researcher's interested in.
 So, survey data can under or over-estimate actual figures.
 This means that for any given year, data may have been over or underestimated.
 It also means that the decreases or in fact increases seen between years in trips, nights and spend may be overestimated.
 In reality, the changes could be much smaller. - 2.
 Differences are not always statistically significant.
-Statisticians are able to calculate whether differences between different groups of people or differences over time are statistically significant.
+Statisticians can calculate whether differences between different groups of people or differences over time are statistically significant.
 If the differences between two groups or two years are statistically significant, this means that you would not expect to see those differences by chance i.e. those two years or groups are genuinely different and an underlying factor or factors will account for the difference.
 So, the key things to remember here are that: - Any rises or drops may be exaggerated. - Any rises or drops in trips, nights and spend may have happened by chance and do not necessarily indicate an underlying issue. - Trends over time should be observed over a longer period i.e. over a good few years.
 Care should be taken not to over-interpret the significance of changes between "adjacent years" (i.e. 2019 and 2018).
-In addition, as we are dealing with smaller areas in some instances, relatively small changes in volume can look large in terms of proportion but might be, in a broader context, less significant than at first glance.
+In addition, as we are dealing with smaller areas in some instances, relatively small changes in volume can look large in terms of proportion but might be, in a broader context, less significant than at first glance. - For 2020 outputs a range of local survey data, national data and forecasts have been applied to estimate the annual outputs and changes from previous years are attributed to the Covid-19 pandemic. - General themes coming through the data for 2020 included; Cornwall performed better than other South West areas, coastal areas performed better than rural and urban areas, self-catering accommodation performed better than serviced. - Whilst it was of course a poor year all businesses were able to open for five months of the year, including the peak months, and open under tiers for two months.
+Food and drink and retail businesses which were able to open earlier than accommodation businesses (albeit with restrictions) adapted as the lockdowns progressed to increase their turnover.